Impact of COVID-19

 Elections Canada understands that the situation related to the COVID-19 outbreak is fluid and can evolve quickly.

 Elections Canada employees are working from home until further notice, following a directive from the Chief Electoral Officer.
 Despite this different work situation, responding to your enquiries remains a priority.
-For specific information about the impact of the COVID-19 outbreak on Elections Canada's operations, or any other elections-related matter, call the agency's public enquiries line at 1-800-463-6868.
+For specific information about the impact of the COVID-19 outbreak on Elections Canada's operations, or any other elections-related matter, contact us.